Amplifying Climate Feedbacks

 It is shocking therefore that the IPCC omits the inevitable large increase in global warming due to the largest +ve feedbacks and in the 2013 AR5 omitted all carbon cycle warming from its RCP scenario global warming projections.

-The largest source of amplifying carbon feedback by far is subsea floor frozen sold pressurized methane gas -hydrate.
-The methane hydrate situation is far worse than
+The largest source of amplifying carbon feedback is permafrost (land permafrost 2X atmospheric carbon), subsea floor permafrost frozen sold pressurized methane gas -hydrate holding a massive amount of carbon.

 CLIMATE EMERGENCY INSTITUTE